RapidField/solid-instruments/.github/ISSUE_TEMPLATE/DEFECT_REPORT.md

 Follow the instructions below, in order, to reproduce the observed behavior.

-> :pencil2: **MODIFY.** Replace the list below with a complete list of reproduction steps.
+> **:pencil2: MODIFY.** Replace the list below with a complete list of reproduction steps.
+Delete this line.

 1. Briefly state the first step.
 2. And the second step.